Randalburks/Skin-Tone-Detection-Using-Image-Segmentation-and-PCA/README.md

 # Skin-Tone Detection Using Image Segmentation and PCA
-# Skin Tone Detection Using Image Segmentation and PCA

 This project demonstrates **color-based image segmentation** using **Principal Component Analysis (PCA)**.
 The goal is to separate skin tones from background colors in images by projecting pixel values into a PCA-derived color space.